China Joint Venture: 7 Considerations to Reach a Successful JV Agreement

 While taking advantage of the joint venture mode, as mentioned above, it is also necessary to examine past experiences to understand why JV companies in China were unsuccessful or short-lived.

-The most common reasons for the failure of JVs are summarized as below:
+The most common reasons for the failure of JVs are summarized below:

-- Different cultures, management styles, and business approaches result in poor understanding, cooperation, management, and integration in the real business operation.
+3. Different cultures, management styles, and business approaches result in poor understanding, cooperation, management, and integration in real business operations.

 These reasons indicate that most cases of JV failures are related to defects in the JV agreement on key matters.